Southwest Egg Rolls

 - Black Beans: You can also use pinto beans.

-- Jalapeno: Remove the seeds/membranes if you prefer a milder flavor.
-Drained diced green chiles are also a good option if you dislike spice.
+- Drained diced green chiles are also a good option if you dislike spice.

-- Shredded Cheese: Shred your own cheese if possible.
-Pre shredded often contains fillers like cornstarch that can interfere with melting.
-Pepperjack would be a good way to spice it up.
+- Shredded Cheese: If possible, shred your own cheese.
+Pre-shredded cheese often contains fillers like cornstarch that can interfere with melting.

 - Egg Roll Wrappers: Look for egg roll wrappers in the produce section near the tofu.
-Be sure to keep them in the package until ready to use as they dry out quickly which can lead to cracks.

 - Oil: I used vegetable oil for frying.
 Any neutral oil like canola or peanut oil works well for frying.
-Avoid olive oil as it has a low smoke point.

 Fun Variations